storj/docs/app/(docs)/object-mount/linux/user-guides/deployment-modes/fuse/page.md

 hidden: false
 ---

-This article dives deep into configuring and Object Mount on FUSE in Linux.
+This article dives into the configuration and use of **Object Mount on FUSE** in Linux.

-## Object Mount on FUSE
+## Overview

-Object Mount on FUSE allows you to mount an object storage path as a _directory_ within the local file system hierarchy.
+**Object Mount on FUSE** allows you to mount an object storage path as a _directory_ within the local file system hierarchy.

 This allows you (and any other user with access to the mount) to access object storage as if it were just another local directory.

 ## Highlights & Advantages

-Object Mount on FUSE is a FUSE file system that routes calls through the Object Mount object storage back-end.
+Object Mount on FUSE is a FUSE file system.
+FUSE routes calls through the Object Mount object storage back-end.

-  - **Compatibility:** Use Object Mount on FUSE when compatibility is a primary concern &mdash; such as when using a wide variety of applications across multiple different operating systems.
+  - **Compatibility:** Use Object Mount on FUSE when compatibility is a primary concern (e.g.: when using a variety of applications across multiple different operating systems).

   - **Interoperable:** Object Mount on FUSE can be used when launching the `cuno` binary is not possible (e.g. an automation engine without the required features).

   - **Simple Usage:** After a mount is set up, scripts only need to be changed to point at the new directory.
 No changes are needed to the workflow and no environment variables need to be set.

   - **Greater Administrative Control:** Object Mount on FUSE can be setup once, by an admin, without giving users any credentials.
-This removes the need to explain object storage concepts to users.
+This removes the need to train users on object storage concepts.

 {% callout type="info" %}
+  **Performance vs. Compatibility**

-  Due to the nature of FUSE file systems, this can be slightly less performant than Direct Interception Mode.
+  Due to the nature of FUSE file systems, Object Mount on FUSE can be slightly less performant than Object Mount in Direct Interception Mode.

-  Consider using Object Mount in Direct Intercept Mode or the userspace library (described in [user-guide-ldpreload](../user-guides/advanced#user-mode-library)) if speed is the primary objective.
+  If speed is your primary objective, consider using Object Mount in [Direct Intercept Mode](docId:UHsd5HnesueQyhnZ) or via the [User-Mode Library](docId:airoogh4Waengi8u#user-mode-library).
 {% /callout %}